Heritage Lottery Fund

 The grant forms a key part of the ambitious £11.3m project that will deliver a restored Edwardian theatre with 21st century facilities and expanded artistic programme.
-The theatre will now close at the end of May to allow work to begin and will reopen in the autumn of 2017 with a new name – Darlington Hippodrome.
+The theatre closed at the end of May 2016 to allow work to begin and will reopen in the autumn of 2017 with a new name – Darlington Hippodrome.

 The project will include the restoration of the distinctive exterior of the theatre and the beautiful Edwardian auditorium, a modern new entrance and promenade gallery, celebrating its heritage, the creation of a stunning vaulted function room in the former water tower, as well as improved seating with more leg room and disabled access, including two lifts providing access to all levels both front and back of house.

 There will also be an increase in seats to 1000, which together with improved back stage facilities for touring companies, will enable larger shows to be accommodated.
 A new education centre and improved public spaces will support a vibrant new range of daytime learning and engagement activities.